labcodes/django-react-boilerplate/README.EN.md

 For those who are more used to the Python enviroment, the nest of Javascript libraries can be a big challenge to grasp.
 There are many ways of combining the same resources and get similar results.
 And the references we encounter on the web are frequently obscure on the purpose of each part of the setup.
 Thats what I'm going to try to show on this post.

+The first part of this post is intended to show how to do the necessary setup for Django to provide the front-end application through it's resources for serving static files.
+After that, we're going to build the basic structure of a React application focusing on showing the roles of each element in it.
+You won't find here a detailed explanation of how React works, only some core concepts to understand the configuration.
+The purpose of this post is to empower someone with more background on the back-end to be able to integrate with the front-end more easily without getting lost in the development environment setup.
+From that point, you can search for other tutorials more specific to the framework itself or even read the documentation, which is very complete and understandable.

 ## Django and static files

 On a project architecture using Django's built in [*template engine*](https://docs.djangoproject.com/en/dev/ref/templates/) the static files used on the templates, like `.css` and images, are stored in a a directory specified on the `STATICFILES_DIRS` settings viriable.
 You only have to define that variable and Django will serve the files for you.